-When visiting Seoul, one thing that's not to be missed is a walk around one of the city’s ancient palaces (Gyeongbokgung Palace, Gyeonghuigung Palace, Deoksugung Palace, Changgyeonggung Palace and Changdeokgung Palace and Huwon).
+One of the must-do’s in Seoul is none other than taking a visit to the city’s ancient palaces - Gyeongbokgung Palace, Gyeonghuigung Palace, Deoksugung Palace, Changgyeonggung Palace and Changdeokgung Palace and Huwon.
 These architectural gems were not only residences of kings and queens, but were also the center of politics and city life during the Joseon Dynasty (1392-1910).

 Donhwamun Gate is the oldest of Changdeokgung Palace's gates.
 First built in 1412, it was burnt down during a period of conflict and later restored in 1608.
-The gate is two stories high, and its name Donhwa means "benevolently teaching and loving the citizens."
-This is the landmark from which your Moonlight Tour officially begins with a cheongsachorong in your hand (a candle lantern from the Joseon Dynasty made with red and blue silk cloth).
+The two-story high gate was given the name Donhwa, which means "to teach and love the subjects with compassion."
+This is where the Moonlight Tour officially begins with a cheongsachorong (a traditional candle lantern from the Joseon Dynasty covered with red and blue silk cloth) to light the path.

-Injeongjeon Hall, located at the center of the palace, had been used as a reception room for foreign diplomats and was also the place where the King's coronation was carried out.
-Inside this prestigious room, visitors will be able to see the King's throne and folding screen behind, called Ilwoloakdo byeongpung*, which is embroidered with the sun, moon, and five mountain peaks.
-Around this historic building, one can see Seoul's modern cityscape looming in the background.
+Located at the center of the palace is Injeongjeon Hall.
+Injeongjeon Hall was used as a banquet venue for foreign diplomats and as well as for King's coronation.
+Inside this prestigious room, visitors will be able to see the King's throne and folding screen behind, called Ilwoloakdo byeongpung (partition used as a decoration as well as to block strong winds from outside), embroidered with the sun, moon, and five mountain peaks.
+One can see Seoul's modern cityscape looming in the background.

-Buyongji is the most beautiful and tranquil area inside Changdeokgung Palace and is one of the finest examples of landscapes designed during the Joseon era.
-The kings would take leisure walks around the small pond located in the backyard of the palace called Buyongji.
-The striking building jutting out over the pond is the Buyongjeong Pavilion.
-The area is surrounded by trees that are hundreds of years old.
-Next to the pond is Yeonghwadang, the venue for gwageo exams (the highest-level state examination to recruit ranking officials) during the Joseon Dynasty.
+Buyongji Pond and its surroundings are the most beautiful and tranquil area inside Changdeokgung Palace and is one of the finest examples of landscapes designed during the Joseon period.
+This garden where kings would take leisure walks in the past consists of small but pleasant Buyongji Pond and the striking Buyongjeong Pavilion with its pillars steadfast in the pond.
+The surrounding trees that have endured hundreds of years create cozy and elegant scenery.
+Next to the pond is Yeonghwadang, a venue once used for holding state exams during the Joseon Dynasty.

-Yeongyeongdang is a wooden building built in the same style as the houses of the noblemen during the Joseon Dynasty.
-The building was built in the 19th century and had been used as a venue for ceremonies and performances by the best performers of that era.
-During your moonlit journey, Yeongyeongdang will serve as the venue for an array of traditional Korean performances, including pansori (traditional Korean opera), a style of music that has been honored by UNESCO as an official Intangible Cultural Heritage of Humanity.
-The building's expansive yard and temporary stage are complete with plenty of seating for the audience.
-Korean tea and traditional snacks are served as well.
+Yeongyeongdang Pavilion is a wooden building built in the same style as the houses of the noblemen during the Joseon Dynasty.
+The building was built in the 19th century and was used as a venue to hold ceremonies and performances for the royal family by the best performers at that time.
+During your moonlit journey, Yeongyeongdang Paviliion will serve as the venue for an array of gukak (traditional Korean music) performances.
+The building's expansive yard and temporary stage are complete with enough seats for the audience.
+Korean tea and snacks are served as well.

-After the performance, visitors will be led into the forest of Changdeokgung Palace, which for centuries its access was restricted for the common people and reserved exclusively for the use of the royal family.
+After the performance, visitors will be led into the forest of Changdeokgung Palace, known as Huwon.
+For centuries its access was strictly limited to the royal family.
 Now open to the public, guides dressed in hanbok (traditional Korean clothing) lead visitors through the trees using the light of the cheongsachorong.
-Guided by the delicate glow of this traditional lantern and the gentle light of the full moon, visitors are guaranteed a unique and unforgettable evening.
+Guided by the delicate glow of this traditional lantern and the serene light of the full moon, visitors are guaranteed a unique and unforgettable evening.